• Skip to primary navigation

 I have updated this recipe since it was first made, but I want to talk you through the adaptations that I have made to keep things honest and transparent.

-Although coconut oil is NOT authentic Cuban or any Caribbean cooking is simply because to wonderful health properties, but olive olive works well and I do like to rotate between the 2 oils, see my Caribbean Foodie 101 post.
+However, olive olive works well and I do like to rotate between the 2 oils, see my Caribbean Foodie 101 post to get more insight into what my site is about.

-I have also added an extra ½ cup worth of beans, to increase the serving quantity to feed up to 6 people rather then 4 and tweaked the amount of herbs/spices to accommodate the additional half a cup.
+I have also added an extra ½ cup worth of beans, to increase the serving quantity to feed up to 6 people rather than 4 and tweaked the amount of herbs/spices to accommodate the additional half a cup.

 I have also included some step by step pictures which differ from the video enclosed.
-Again, the difference comes from the updated concept and the video being first made years ago.
+Again, the difference comes from the updated concept and the video being first made some years ago.

 black beans with avocado topping